gvwilson/thirdbit/src/fiction/bear/index.md

 picked up one of the pebbles that rattled onto the desk, sniffed at it, then licked it as if it were a piece of candy.
 "Nope," he said.
 He picked up another.
 "Definitely not.
 Ah, here we are."
-He showed Sergeant Dambu the pebble he had selected.
+He showed Sergeant Inambu the pebble he had selected.
 "The back wall of the old farmhouse.
 Remember how we used to hide there when it was time to do chores?"

 "Did we?"
-Sergeant Dambu said, sounding for a moment like the little girl she had once been, back before the Blight took her home away from her.
+Sergeant Inambu said, sounding for a moment like the little girl she had once been, back before the Blight took her home away from her.
 "I wish—I wish I could remember."

 "I'll do the remembering for both of us," Muddh promised.
 "For as long as I have to.
 But that won't be much longer, will it?"

-Sergeant Dambu blinked and heaved a deep sigh.
+Sergeant Inambu blinked and heaved a deep sigh.
 "What are you doing?" she asked, as if waking from a deep sleep.

 "We can't take any chances, not now," the skinny smuggler said.
 He